burnsco/quickeats-react/README.md

 ### QUIK EATS ( an ubereats clone)

-## A React, Styled Components, Firebase and Redux Project
+## Using React, Redux, Styled Components, SASS, Firebase, GraphQL and more

-# TODO
+- [ ] Refactor the Forms Page
+- [ ] Make a Footer Component
+- [x] Add Animations for Cards
+- [x] Add Animations for Header
+- [x] Spinner for add to cart
+- [x] PopUp when you added item to cart